paregupt/ucs_traffic_monitor/README.md

 This is a CentOS 7.6 based OVA.
 Deployment is same as any other OVA that you have deployed before.
 [Click here for detailed installation instructions of the UTM OVA](https://www.since2k7.com/blog/2020/02/29/cisco-ucs-monitoring-using-grafana-influxdb-telegraf-utm-installation/#Installing_UTM_using_OVA).

 ## Upgrades
 You are responsible to upgrade Grafana, InfluxDB, Telegraf, Python and other packages.
-Generally, the upgrade is simple with one or two commands.
+Upgrading UTM is simple with one or two commands and doesn't take more than a few minutes.
 Please refer to respective packages for upgrade process.
-Please keep an the on security vulnerabilities and fixes.
+Please keep a watch on the security vulnerabilities and fixes.

 ## Configuration